legends2k/blog/content/projects/_index.md

 +++
 title = "Code Lab"
-description = "… of a curious hacker" date = "2017-02-24T12:34:07+05:30"
+description = "of a curious hacker" date = "2017-02-24T12:34:07+05:30"
 +++